vishvAsa/kalpAntaram/kANe/v4/4_tIrthayAtrA/16_List_of_tIrthas.md

 823

 M 191.99, K. II.
-41 52 (it is Yodbi. puram Visnusthādav).
+41 52 (it is Yodbi. puram Viṣṇusthādav).
 PI18.94 (haown as Yodhaoipura), C (under GO) B 136 1 and 41 (also called Mapdgalya) Vispatirtbas- (108 epomerated) P. VI

 129 5-36 Visoka-( in Kāśmira) modern Vesaa NA.
 307, 373, 381, 1493, HC XII 35 NM.
 307 says that Laksmi at the request of sage Kaśyapa became Visobā, NM 381 says that it formed Vitastā below Vijabror, NN.
 1491 1493 speak of the coofluence of haundini rising from lake Krama

 sāra with Visoka Vistāotitūtba.
 A (the most sacred

 spot 10 Matbur) Var.
-163. 162, 167 1 ff, P VI 209 5 (on the bank of Yamuna, where Kamsa was killed by Krsna), B (a different Isetra from the above 10 Madhuvana, where Viṣnu assumed the form of Varāba)
+163. 162, 167 1 ff, P VI 209 5 (on the bank of Yamuna, where Kamsa was killed by Krsna), B (a different Isetra from the above 10 Madhuvana, where Viṣṇu assumed the form of Varāba)

 P. VI, 209, 1-3 and 5 Viśvām (1) Bb V. 19.
 18 Viśvalarmeśvara-(onder VS) L 9, by